tshepang/blog/content/misc/pipe dream: Basic Income for South African adults.rst

 the quickest way to eliminate it is to provide income for all adult citizens (18+).
 If each of these 30 million individuals earned R500/week ($1 is about R10), that would cost R780 billion.
-Compare that to the R900 billion that SARS expectets to make in 2013/2014 tax year.
+Compare that to the R900 billion that SARS expects to make in 2013/2014 tax year.